Crippling poverty and HIV and AIDS has led to the country’s low life expectancy of just 52 for men and 55 for women.

 Case study: HIV services and sexual health in Lesotho

 In a project aiming to help young people aged between approximately 15 and 24, Phelisanang Bophelong trains community-based volunteers – usually older, respected and approachable members of the community – to run youth groups linked to clinics, debates and camps engaging parents about sexual health in the Leribe district.

 The volunteers have been instrumental in increasing demand and uptake of testing among adolescents and young people, and creating a more conducive environment for testing.
 Positive impacts in the first 15 months of the project have included tests for 3,286 people via 13 youth groups, a reduction in teenage pregnancies in one school and increased confidence among the lesbian, gay, bisexual and transgender community, whose members feel better treated and more empowered to tell their stories.

 Herd boys are among the most disadvantaged young people in Lesotho.
 Poverty encourages many to take up herding livestock as a full-time occupation, meaning many are deprived of formal education and lack access to health services, including HIV prevention, treatment and care.21

 As of 2014, NGOs, in collaboration with the Ministry of Education, local government and local communities, have provided basic education to 550 herd boys from selected mountain areas.
 As part of this they received sexual and reproductive health information, and access to HIV testing and counselling.
 As a result, 800 herd boys and other community members were tested for HIV.22

 Children, orphans and HIV in Lesotho

-There are an estimated 150,000 orphans due to HIV and AIDS in Lesotho.6 This results in many children in Lesotho becoming young carers, looking after older generations including grandparents.2 This has implications for school attendance and also can increase poverty levels.
+There are an estimated 73,000 orphans due to HIV and AIDS in Lesotho.24 This results in many children in Lesotho becoming young carers, looking after older generations including grandparents.25 This has implications for school attendance and also can increase poverty levels.